July 5, 2016

 By increasing the capital circulating through their fund, Feed the Hunger can provide more micro-loans to organizations actively contributing to a sustainable food and agricultural system.
 For example, recent borrowers from Feed the Hunger-Hawaii include Naked Cow Dairy and Living Aquaponics:

 Without support from micro-loans, operations like these would likely not have the capital necessary to sustain their businesses.
 Their successful use of such programs emphasizes the need for federal programs like RMAP.
+If you also are a business owner, you can visit a place like compareyourbusinesscosts.co.uk/ and see how they can help you compare loan costs.

 Congress created RMAP in the 2008 Farm Bill, responding to proposals from the Center for Rural Affairs, an member organization of the National Sustainable Agriculture Coalition (NSAC), and NSAC as a whole.
 The program was reauthorized in the 2014 Farm Bill, which provided for $3 million in mandatory farm bill funding for RMAP each year from 2014 through 2018.